erizov/Professor/semester_01/lecture_09_graph_algorithms/dfs/school.en.md

 **DFS** = Depth First Search.
 Like exploring a maze - go as deep as possible down one path before trying another.

-- **Complexity:** O(n²)
-- **Category:** Algorithms
-- **Key Idea:** Go deep first - explore as far as possible along each branch before backtracking.

-Go deep first - explore as far as possible along each branch before backtracking.

-**DFS** = Depth First Search.
-Like exploring a maze - go as deep as possible down one path before trying another.